open-s4c/tsano/doc/design.md

-- **Chains**: Subscribers are organized in callback chains (not topics), i.e., when an event is published to a chain, the subscribers receive the event one after another in the order of subscription.
+- **Chains**: Subscribers are organized in callback chains (not topics), i.e., when an event is published to a chain, the subscribers receive the event one after another in the order of given by the subscription priority.
 - **Interruptions**: Callbacks can control whether the event is further propagated to subsequent subscriptions by returnig `PS_CB_OK` to continue the chain or `PS_CB_STOP` to interrupt it.